Dr Jamie Coates

 My teaching strives to facilitate forms of critical practice that ensure the next generation have the skills to address pressing cultural issues wherever they may find themselves in the future.

 I am currently teaching the following modules:

-EAS 6208 Media, Culture and Society in East Asia.
+EAS21007 Mass Culture and Digital Society in East Asia

 I also teach the Chinese-English translation classes as part of the Chinese studies programme